jnigrelli/cornserve/docs/architecture/index.md

 As detailed in the [Task](task.md) page, a single unit task class is associated with a Task execution descriptor, which provides information about how to spin up the Task Executor and how to execute the task, among other things.

-Refer to [Eric](eric.md) and [vLLM](https://github.com/cornserve-ai/vllm) for more information about built-in Task Executors.
-Cornserve currently uses vLLM v0.9.0.1.
+Refer to [Eric and Geri](eric_and_geri.md) and [vLLM](https://github.com/cornserve-ai/vllm) for more information about built-in Task Executors.
+Cornserve currently uses our fork of vLLM v0.11.1.

 ### Sidecar